Dhoby Ghaut: Etymology

-Around this time, the British had also ruled Singapore, which influenced naming this area.
+Around this time, the British had also ruled Singapore, which influenced the naming of this area.

 Early history

 Until the early 1900s, the dhobis used water from a clear stream that flowed into Sungai Bras Basah, now Stamford Canal.
 This stream now exists as a large drain beside Handy Road.
 The ghats, or steps leading down to the stream, were demolished when Sungai Bras Basah was canalised.
 The dhobis would then dry the laundry at Dhoby Green, the open park bounded by Stamford Road, Handy Road, Bras Basah Road and Prinsep Street.